18 Trees with Beautiful Bark

 I look forward to every season in the garden and to the unique charms and qualities that each has to offer.
 In winter, a blue sky day is the ideal time to appreciate trees, both native and exotic, with ornamental bark.
 Some like crape myrtle, kousa dogwoods and Stewartia species offer not only handsome bark that shines in winter but beautiful blooms too, during the growing season.
 And certain trees like the native American sycamore or the crape myrtle ‘Natchez’ look good no matter what the season.

 Whether peeling, patchy, colorful, shiny or dull, bark is an asset.
-When you plant trees with ornamental bark think about siting them against a backdrop of evergreens or conifers which will help to show off their bark, especially in winter.
-Including one or more trees with showy bark in your garden will help towards creating a landscape with year-around interest.
+When you plant trees with ornamental bark, think about siting them against a backdrop of evergreens or conifers which will help to show off their bark, especially in winter.
+Including one or more trees with showy bark in your garden will help create a landscape with year-round interest.

 18 Bark Beauties

 1. Trident maple: (Acer buergerianum) This tree has scaly, exfoliating bark that gets more ornamental with age, in gray, orange and brown.
 Zones 5 to 8.

 2. Paperbark maple: (Acer griseum) Here's a tree that has peeling cinnamon-colored bark.
 Zones 4 to 8.

 3. Japanese maple: (Acer palmatum ‘Bihou’) With yellow peachy stems, Japanese maple is a standout in the winter garden.
 Zones 5 to 8.